guardian/service-catalogue/packages/repocop/README.md

 1. Create the migration (see above) and make sure it works locally.
 2. Raise a PR and ensure to note that migration has to be deployed manually after the PR is merged.
+3. Get deployTools credentials from Janus.
-3. Connect to the VPN.
+4. Connect to the VPN.
-4. To deploy the migration to code, run:
+5. To deploy the migration to code, run:

 ```
 npm -w repocop run migrate:code